19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Backgrounds/Background.md

 Mechanically, this let's you choose one [Primary Skill](Primary%20Skill.md) associated with your background and determines the miscellaneous knowledge the character has.

+## Language

+You learn 1 [Language](../Ancenstries/The%20People%20of%20Mithrinia/Languages/Languages.md) from your background besides common, which all PCs know.

-If your favored ability is [Intelligence](../The%20Ability%20Scores/Intelligence.md), you also learn up to 3 non-common [Languages](../Ancenstries/The%20People%20of%20Mithrinia/Languages/Languages.md).
+If your favored ability is [Intelligence](../The%20Ability%20Scores/Intelligence.md), you learn up to 3 [Languages](../Ancenstries/The%20People%20of%20Mithrinia/Languages/Languages.md).

 ## Flavor